San Remo Liguria Piedmont And Valle Daosta, Italy Travel Guide

 The Giardini Regina Elena within La Pigna offer a quiet respite with benches and unexpected views over parts of the city, perfect for a peaceful break.

-The Sanremo Casino is an Art Nouveau masterpiece and one of The italian republic's four active casinos, a representation of San Remo's elegant past.
+The Sanremo Casino is an Art Nouveau masterpiece and one of The italian language republic's four active casinos, a representation of San Remo's elegant past.
 Visit in the evening to experience its full atmospheric grandeur.

 For tickets to attractions or guided tours, consider using GetYourGuide for pre-booking convenience.